cracksalad/PHP-Runtime-Benchmark/README.md

 - ReactPHP
 - RoadRunner
 - Swoole
+- Workerman

 If you want to see other alternatives, please let me know!

-As references I chose Apache mod_php with mpm_prefork as baseline, Rust Rocket as some kind of upper limit and NodeJS as the probably main competitor.
+As references I chose Apache mod_php with mpm_prefork as well as Nginx with PHP-FPM as baseline, Rust ActiX Web as some kind of upper limit and NodeJS as the probably main competitor.

 ### AMPHP